particle-iot/docs/src/content/datasheets/photon-datasheet.md

 Solder mask around exposed copper pads should be 0.1mm (4 mils) larger in all directions.
 E.g., a 0.08" x 0.10" pad would have a 0.088" x 0.108" solder mask.

-This land pattern can be found in the [Spark.lbr Eagle library](https://github.com/spark/photon/blob/master/libraries/Spark.lbr), as a Device named `PHOTON_SMD`.  **Note: Clone or Download the complete repository as a ZIP file to avoid corrupted data in Eagle files.**
+A Photon without headers part for EAGLE can be found in the [Particle EAGLE library](https://github.com/spark/hardware-libraries#pcb-footprints-land-pattern)

 ## Schematic